alexisleblanc/dm_bookshelf/docs/index.rst

-.. dm_bookshelf documentation master file, created by sphinx-quickstart on Thu Apr  6 19:39:15 2017.
+.. dm_bookshelf documentation master file, created by
+    sphinx-quickstart on Thu Apr  6 19:39:15 2017.
     You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to dm_bookshelf's documentation!
 ========================================

 .. toctree::
-   :maxdepth: 4
+    :maxdepth: 3
-   :caption: Contents:

-   all-about-me
+    merkhyr/index
+    rst-cheatsheet

 Indices and tables
 ==================